aodenis/CinnamonGestures/README.md

 Known Bug
 ---------

 This extension sometimes hangs and use 100% CPU.
-This should be fixed now, but this bug has shown itself resilient.
 In this case, restarting Cinnamon is a good way out.

 Roadmap
 -------